 Vicious Dogs

-Our Dog Control Bylaw sets strict guidelines for owners of dogs that are deemed vicious.
+Our Dog Control Bylaw sets strict guidelines for owners of dogs that are deemed vicious through a hearing of the courts.
 These guidelines include mandatory confinement, control, signage, and licensing.

 Under the bylaw, vicious dogs are defined as any dog that has: